nightroman/FarNet.FSharp.Charting/README.md

 ## Features

-*FarNet.FSharp.Charting* does not require FarNet or Far Manager.
-The library may be used in usual F# projects for its features:
+In addition to the original library features:

-- The library may be used in MTA thread environments.
+- The library may be called from MTA threads.
-- Optional timer loop, often easier than live charts.
+- Loop charts, often easier than live charts.
 - Chart windows are modeless by default.
 - Chart windows provide more options.
-- Some helpers for live charts.
+- Timer helpers for live charts.

-But the library is specifically designed for FarNet F# modules and FSharpFar F# scripts.
-In this environment apart from adding new features the library works around FSharp.Charting STA requirements.

 ## How to use

-Instead of the original `Chart.Show` taking a chart instance, use the new method `Chart.Show` which takes a chart making function and other useful parameters.
+Instead of the original `Chart.Show` taking a chart instance, use the new method `Chart.Show` which takes a chart making function and a few optional parameters.

 Example, instead of the original method: